imixs/imixs-spring/README.md

 Imixs-Workflow Spring Examples

 Imixs is based on Jakarta EE and the Microprofile standard.
 Thanks to its powerful interfaces, Imixs-Workflow  can easily be integrated with other platforms.
 In this project we show integration examples for the Spring Framework.

+**Note**: If you want to run Imixs-Workflow as a microservice take a look into the [Imixs-Microservice](https://github.com/imixs/imixs-microservice) project.
+If you want to call the Imixs-Workflow Rest-API you just need the [Imixs-Melman library](https://github.com/imixs/imixs-melman) which provides a convenient rest client based on Jax-RS API.

-If you have any questions about Imixs-Worklfow and Spring feel free to ask your questions [here]().
+If you have any questions about Imixs-Worklfow and Spring feel free to ask your questions [here](https://github.com/imixs/imixs-spring/issues).

-## Project Dependencies
+## Spring Project Dependencies

 To get started with the examples, you need to include Spring MVC in your Maven pom.xml only.
 See the following example: